-- Instruction Level Parallelism (sessions #3 and #4) - Shared Memory Multithreading (session #5 last time) - Distributed Memory Multiprocessing (this session) - Hybrid Parallelism (Shared + Distributed)
+- Instruction Level Parallelism

+- Shared Memory Multithreading

+- Distributed Memory Multiprocessing

+- GPU Parallelism

+- Hybrid Parallelism (Shared + Distributed+GPU)

 Why Parallelism Is Good

 - The Trees: We like parallelism because, as the number of processing units working on a problem grows, we can solve the same problem in less time. - The Forest: We like parallelism because, as the number of processing units working on a problem grows, we can solve bigger problems.